IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/REVIEW.md

 [ ] ibmcloud fn action get <code>&lt;action_name&gt;</code> --http

 [explanation]
-The `action get` retrieves the full action record which will include the URL.
-Supplying the `--url` flag limits the result to just the HTTP endpoint value assigned to the action.
+The <code>action get</code> retrieves the full action record which will include the URL.
+Supplying the <code>--url</code> flag limits the result to just the HTTP endpoint value assigned to the action.
 [explanation]

 4. If you have a web action that returns a JSON object, the caller must append <code>.json</code> to the web action's URL to get a successful response.